Margaret Scoggin: Nathan Straus Branch For Children and Young People

 The Nathan Straus Branch For Children and Young People was created in 1940 with the assistance of Nathan Straus, the New York Public Library, and Margaret Scoggin.
 It was a colorful and welcoming building that encouraged young adults to feel comfortable at their library.
 Scoggin's 1941 article, "The Library as a Center for Young People in the Community" reveals much about the philosophy that was the driving force behind the building's appearance and the branch's purpose.
 The article is rife with insistence that the teenagers, whom Scoggin defines at people 13–21 years of age, should absolutely always have a say in how their library is run.
 She says, "…let there be wide realization that the public library’s key to young people’s service, and therefore to reading guidance, is the opportunity to prove that books are fun, reading a pleasure, and that the places where books and people meet are centers of activity and sociability."

 Sociability was a factor that Scoggin wrote about with fervor and acted upon throughout her entire career.
-Circulatin' the News was a bulletin of book reviews written by the Nathan Straus Reviewers, a group of teen-agers headed by Scoggin.
+Circulatin' the News was a bulletin of book reviews written by the Nathan Straus Reviewers, a group of teenagers headed by Scoggin.
 She says of this program, "Circulatin' the News has shown that young people under twenty-one have pertinent comments to make about books; often they are surprisingly shrewd in their detection of falsity and weakness.
 Such an outlet gives the young people an opportunity to express their opinions, under no compulsion, and starts them on the road to critical judgment."
 The article is peppered with pleas such as this, to give young adults a voice in how their library is run, and to head up social groups so their voice can be heard.
 She hoped to use this information (the opinions of the teens themselves) to influence the kinds of books provided in the library and how they were organized within the building itself.
 Circulatin' the News was such a success that it moved to radio format after Scoggin appeared on a New York City program entitled This is Our Town.
 The show, composed of book reviews by teen panelists, ran for 22 years until it changed its name to "Teen-Age Book Talk," and eventually moved to television in 1960.
 Due to the successes of Scoggin's branch, it went on to become an example for teen libraries around the world.
 Her influence is evidenced in the teen sections of libraries today, with their colorful atmospheres and adherence to the tastes of young people.